Canoe trip on the Big Salmon River from Quiet Lake to Carmacks, 354 km / 14 days

 Day 3 to 14:

-Here in the crystal clear water we can observe the King Salmon on the way to their spawning grounds from the canoe.
-Angelsport enthusiast can now truly enjoy there passion.
-Continuing down the river the narrow curves diminish, the Big Salmon River broadens and we have enough time to enjoy the wilderness in its beautiful natural landscape.
+Here in the crystal clear water we can observe the King Salmon on the way to their spawning grounds, from the canoe.
+Fishing enthusiast can now truly enjoy their passion.
+Continuing down the river, the narrow curves diminish, the Big Salmon River broadens and we have enough time to enjoy the wilderness in its beautiful natural landscape.

-At “Cyr’s gold dredge” we stop for a lunch break and try to pan for some gold flakes.
-The river bank glimmers in this area for gold – usually pyrid, also known as Katzengold.
+At “Cyr’s gold dredge”, we stop for a lunch break and try to pan for some gold flakes.
+The river bank glimmers like gold in this area – usually pyrite, also known as fools gold.

 At Little Salmon Village, a Fist Nation fishcamp, we meet again for the first time civilization.
 In the next two days we will reach Carmacks, the end point of our canoe trip.
 After loading the boats on the trailer we will drive over the Klondike Highway back to Whitehorse.